hitokiri-mata/katacoda-courses/kubernetes-observability/hpa/intro.md

 In the following steps you will learn how to:

 - install the metrics-server for gathering metrics,
-- install a pod that can be scaled,
+- install a Pod that can be scaled,
 - define the scaling rules and the number of pods to scale up and down,
 - increase service demand to trigger scaling up,
 - observe scaling up and down.